VeDicium/sermo-socket-go/README.md

-# Go Socket
+# Sermo Socket (Go)
-This package implements a very basic version of a net socket via Golang.
+This package implements a very basic version of a net socket via Golang via a basic HTTP object, called Sermo.
 It's possible to start a UNIX/TCP socket via this package, with some built in features.

 Everyone that connects to this socket get's a uuid.